moorepants/dissertation/_sources/davisbicycle.txt

-Many of these systems were within our budget range so we scouted various companies (MemSense, Navionex, MotionNode, MicroPilot, Crossbow, VectorNav, Ch Robotics, ..) to see what was offered [#]_.
+Many of these systems were within our budget range so we scouted various companies (MemSense, Navionex, MotionNode, MicroPilot, Crossbow, VectorNav, Ch Robotics, etc.) to see what was offered [#imus]_.
 We ended up choosing the VN-100 development board from a relatively new company called `VectorNav
-<http://www.vectornav.com>` due to price, on board orientation calculations and
+<http://www.vectornav.com>`_ due to price, on board orientation calculations, and
 the potential ease of collecting data via a typical RS-232 serial interface.
 My preferred software tools, Matlab and Python, both had good serial interface packages.
 We placed a single VN-100 on the rear frame to measure the angular